teuben/QAC/docs/qac.md

 ## Logging

-Standard CASA logging is using , and you can use the python **print** function in the usual way.
+Standard CASA logging is used, and you can use the python **print** function in the usual way.
 You can use the function

     qac_log(msg)